timetoady/timetoady.gihub.io/_posts/2020-9-1-Functions-Objects-Arrays.md

 ---
 layout: post
-title: Functions, Objects, and Arrays: Know the F.O.A.
+title: Functions, Objects, and Arrays---Know the F.O.A.
 ---

-Functions, Objects, and Arrays: Know the F.O.A.

 Welcome back to Adam of Blog.
 In this week’s episode, we will:

-Examine functions in JavaScript, including callbacks and promises Look at JavaScript objects, and how to loop through them Dive into arrays, and a couple ways to loop through them, and:
+[Examine functions in JavaScript, including callbacks and promises][JavaScript function: in brief]

+[Look at javascript objects, and how to loop through them][JavaScript Objects: objectively objects, without objection]

+[Dive into arrays, and a couple ways to loop through them, and:][Arrays, in all their glory]

-Bonus learning!
+[Bonus learning!][Bonus]

 ### JavaScript function: in brief